Displays messages or turns on or off the command echoing feature. If used without parameters, echo displays the current echo setting.

 |/?||Displays help at the command prompt.|

-- When echo is turned off, the command prompt does not appear in the Command Prompt window.
+After echo is turned off, the command prompt doesn't appear in the Command Prompt window.
 To display the command prompt, type echo on.

-- If used in a batch file, echo on and echo off do not affect the setting at the command prompt.
+If used in a batch file, echo on and echo off don't affect the setting at the command prompt.

 To display the current echo setting, type: